-The Office of Financial Aid sends a notice to a federal financial aid recipient if the recipient fails to meet any of the Academic/Financial Aid Satisfactory Academic Progress (SAP) standards.
+The Registrar sends a notice to a federal financial aid recipient if the recipient fails to meet any of the Academic/Financial Aid Satisfactory Academic Progress (SAP) standards.
 Note that all evaluation periods are measured, including ones where the student may not have received financial aid.